 Image source: bitinfocharts.com

-North American miners benefited from this:according to the CEO of Compass, the remaining members of the network will receive a 35% increase in profitability.
-This can last up to 15 months, since the Chinese need time to transport the farms, and there are no new ASICs on the market.
-The situation will spur the incumbent players to increase their capacities.
-So, only Marathon Digital plans to deploy an additional 100,000 ASICs by the beginning of 2022, reaching a computing power of 12 EH / s or 15% of the current hash rate.
+North American miners benefited from this:According to Compass CEO, members who remain in the network will see a 35% increase in profitability.
+This could last up to 15 months, since the Chinese need time to transport the farms, and there are no new ASICs on the market.
+The situation will spur existing players to increase capacity.
+Thus, Marathon Digital alone plans to deploy an additional 100,000 ASICs by the beginning of 2022, reaching a computing power of 12 EH/s or 15% of the current hashrate.

 The only thing that can cool the ardor of mining companies is the further fall of Bitcoin.